Qualcomm to pay $975 million to resolve China antitrust dispute

 Excluding the cost of the fine and other one-time items, Qualcomm forecast earnings of $4.85 to $5.05 per share, raising the lower end of its previous forecast of $4.75 to $5.05.
 On that basis, analysts had expected $4.96 per share, on average, according to Thomson Reuters I/B/E/S.

-Qualcomm is just one of several overseas companies, including Microsoft Corp (MSFT.O), that have come under investigation in China for allegedly anti-competitive practices.
+Qualcomm is just one of several overseas companies, including Microsoft Corp (MSFT.O), that have come under investigation in China for allegedly anti-competitive practises.

 (Reporting by Matthew Miller in Beijing and Noel Randewich in San Francisco; Additional reporting by Bill Rigby in Seattle; Editing by Lisa Shumaker)